Tuesday, December 9, 2025

 But what about that lore?
 Here's the story of Sleep/Walk Situationer from the liner notes: "In May of 1994, Dr. Eva Jelion received word that her estranged daughter Era had been killed in an unlicensed somnambulistic spelunking accident.
 Dr. Jelion set about inventing the Sleep/Walk Situationer, a preintuitive synapticolater in order to prevent sleepwalkers from ever coming to harm again."

-Last but not least, here's how I decided to promote the album:
+Here's how I decided to promote the album: